RSXEnthusiast/MediaHandler/README.md

 **WARNING: THIS IS ALWAYS A WIP, AND DESIGNED FOR MY PERSONAL USE AND WORKFLOW.
 IF YOU DECIDE TO USE IT, CREATE BACKUPS OF YOUR MEDIA, THIS TOOL COULD BE DESTRUCTIVE.**

-If I have spare time I might consider making a more universal version, but this is not that version, I just needed this to work for my workflow.

 ## What this does
 * Recursively searches for mp4 files in a given directory, preserving the directory structure as it modifies the files
     * No need to put all of your input files into one directory for handling, keep your media organized into folders as you desire.